SJ0769/Obsidian-Notes-SJ/content/Logic/Tarski's theory of truth.md

 	$\rightarrow$ The meta-language is a language in which the syntax (symbols and rules) for manipulating the object language are formulated.
 The sentences of the object language are treated as objects which can be quantified over in the meta-language (i.e., $\forall \phi \in \mathscr{L}_{n}, \phi$ is provable in $\mathscr{L}_{n} \implies T_{n}(\phi)$), this can then be characterized as a sentence $\psi$ of $\mathscr{L}_{{n+1}}$.

-Consider $\mathscr{L}_{0} = ZFC$ (Zermelo-Frankel set theory w/ the axiom of choice), $\mathscr{L}_{1} = PRA$ (Primitive Recursive Arithmetic). $PRA$ is strong enough to define Gödel numbering so it is a suitable meta-theory (in order to internalize the metatheory w/in the object language so we can refer to to its own statements and the provability of them..., etc.)
+Consider $\mathscr{L}_{0} = ZFC$ (Zermelo-Frankel set theory w/ the axiom of choice), $\mathscr{L}_{1} = PRA$ (Primitive Recursive Arithmetic). $PRA$ is strong enough to define Gödel numbering so it is a suitable meta-theory for purely syntactic manipulation (this allows for partial internalization of the metatheory w/in the object language).
+However, it is not suitable to be a full metatheory that defines and justifies the semantics of $ZFC$ due to its weak expressive power (cannot define all level of the cumulative hierarchy as there is a $V_{\alpha}$ for an arbitrary ordinal $\alpha$, [Philosophy of Sets & Proper-Classes](Set%20Theory/Philosophy%20of%20Sets%20&%20Proper-Classes.md)).

+**Note:** The metatheory must be of equal strength or greater than that of the object theory in order to define its semantics.
+Weaker theories are assumed in specific instances (i.e., encoding syntax and recursive proofs).

 From the above example, we can also see that the syntax of the object language (i.e., formation rules for sentences, what constitutes a WFF, inference rules for proof and theorems ,..., etc. is defined in the meta-language) is also determined by the meta-theory (and so, would also affect the semantics from this).